 Dogtooth violets, also called trout lilies, are common here and can be found in large patches that rival the size of white trillium patches.
 Most often, the blooms will be yellow but I found some white ones four years ago and now I check that location every spring—sure enough, they are still growing there.

 Take a look at some of the best nature photography from across Canada.

 Marsh marigolds like to have their feet—meaning their roots—wet, so they put on a show of yellow along river banks, in ditches or in wet woodland areas.

 Find out the fascinating story behind every provincial flower.

 Finally, I have to tell you about the orchid of the north known as the lady’s slipper.
 It is often the last spring wildflower to bloom so look for them in early June.
 Also known as moccasin flowers, they have two exotically twisted petals that reach out to the sides, with a third, larger petal below that forms the slipper.
 Bumblebees are attracted by the colour and scent and enter the “slipper” in search of nectar.
 They find none, but in the process pollinate the flower and collect more pollen to deposit in other blooms.
 Without the bees, pollination would not occur.

 If you have a naturalist group in your area, make contact with them as they often organize spring hikes and welcome people to join them and learn from their experience.
-It’s a great time of year (before the insects are out) to concentrate on learning the names of the spring wildflowers.
+It’s a great time of year (before the insects are out) to concentrate on learning the names of Ontario’s spring flowers.
 Why not get down on your knees and explore!

 Next, check out this gorgeous gallery showcasing Canada in bloom.